llcawthorne/llcawthorne.github.io/_posts/2017-05-18-awdwr51-02-instant-gratification.md

 Those methods obviously don't do much.
 Because it inherits from `ApplicationController`, our `SayController` automatically gets all the default controller behavior.
-Even though the controller methods don't have any logic, they still return a site when you navigate to the URL.
+Even though the controller methods don't have any logic, they still return a site when you navigate to the URL, because by convention they are associated with certain views.

 ![Say#hello](/img/2017-05-18/say-hello.png)

 The route informs of the file it is currently serving `app/views/say/hello.html.erb`, which was also automatically generated when we created our controller with the command above.
-If we edit the file it points us at, we find what looks like a normal html file body:
+If we edit the file it points us to, we find what looks like a normal html file body:

 ```erb
 <h1>Say#hello</h1>